rust-lang/rust/text/0517-io-os-reform.md

 private.
 It may eventually grow a field to track the underlying OS error code.

-The `IoErrorKind` type will become `std::io::ErrorKind`, and `ShortWrite` will be dropped (it is no longer needed with the new `Write` semantics), which should decrease its footprint.
+The `std::io::IoErrorKind` type will become `std::io::ErrorKind`, and `ShortWrite` will be dropped (it is no longer needed with the new `Write` semantics), which should decrease its footprint.
 The `OtherIoError` variant will become `Other` now that `enum`s are namespaced.
+Other variants may be added over time, such as `Interrupted`, as more errors are classified from the system.

 The `EndOfFile` variant will be removed in favor of returning `Ok(0)` from `read` on end of file (or `write` on an empty slice for example).
 This